69 PHOTOS, THREE CREW LISTS & TWO VIDEO LINKS IN THIS SECTION

 HMCS Cornwallis Gun Crew, 1962.
 MacKenzie Division, 66-man gun crew.
 Added April 7, 2016.

 HMCS Huron & St Laurent, 1944.
-Three photos -- one of HMCS Huron covered with ice; one of the upper deck of HMCS St Laurent and one of an unknown (British?) battleship.
-All are official RCN photos dated 1944.
-Added April 30, 2016.
+Three photos -- one of ice-covered HMCS Huron, one of the upper deck of HMCS St Laurent, and one of a battleship, possibly one of the three "Prince Class" armed merchant ships in the RCN.
+Revised August 23, 2017.

 HMCS Cornwallis Phys Ed, 1944-45.
 Two photos, originally owned by PT instructor Kenneth W. Helfrich, taken during WW2.
 Nobody is identified.
 Added October 20, 2016.